manovDev/grizzly-savage-angular/README.md

     [Server]
       In the second terminal type `cd server`
-      Run `npm install` to install server side dependencies After the installation is finished type `nodemon './src/server.js'`
+      Run `npm install` to install server side dependencies After the installation is finished type `nodemon './src/server.js' or 'npm run dev' or 'npm start'`
   ```

 ## Authors